-Ucas and universities understand that choosing the right university course is a massive decision, and can be flexible if you change your mind at some point.
+Choosing the right university course is a big decision.
+Ucas and universities understand this, and they can be flexible if you change your mind at some point.

 But it's important to act quickly – and you'll need to be clear with what you want to do instead.